IvanaGyro/bootstrap-quantum-mechanics/README.md

 ![depth_2_80-l_1-intersection_0](https://user-images.githubusercontent.com/11438642/211285014-1dab8cc5-1db0-4ba4-b9e1-9f6c71280a46.png)

+This project uses [Sagemath](https://www.sagemath.org/) to implement the method for computing the possible energy values with the Coulomb potential.
+The method was published in [Bootstrapping Simple QM Systems](https://arxiv.org/pdf/2108.08757.pdf), which was written by David Berenstein and George Hulsey.

 ## Requirements

-This project use [Sagemath](https://www.sagemath.org/).
+This project uses [Sagemath](https://www.sagemath.org/).
 Please following the [official docuement to install Sagemath](https://doc.sagemath.org/html/en/installation/index.html)

 The code is only tested with Python 3.10.
 It does not garantee to work with other versions.